UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session06.rst

 Function arguments in variables
 -------------------------------

-function arguments are really just
+When a function is called, its arguments are really just:

 * a tuple (positional arguments)
 * a dict (keyword arguments)